1: Prenominals

 その can also be used to refer to something/someone that is mentioned in the previous sentence as shown below.

-どの is the prenominal question word which means Which.
-To ask which one X is, you can use the pattern XはどのNですか.
-Compare this with another question word どれ which means Which one. どの and どれ are not interchangeable. どの is a prenominal form (i.e., occurs only in front of a noun) and cannot become a noun by itself while どれ is a noun by itself.
+どの is the prenominal question word which means which.
+To ask which one X is, you can use the pattern XどのNですか as shown below.
+Compare this with another question word どれ which means Which one. どの and どれ are not interchangeable. どの is a prenominal form and cannot become a noun by itself while どれ is a noun by itself.

 B: あの車 です。 It's that car.